SeedVault/flow/README.md

 ### User session variables

 - {"$variable": [*variableName, scope*]: Returns variable's value.
 Each user has its own user session with global variables across the flow.
 Variables can be also interpolated on any string with the template engine like this `"variable value: {{ variableName }}"`.
 See $string.
 	- variableName: (string): Name of the variable.
-Can be also dotted notation for objects and arrays.
+Can be also dotted notation for objects and lists.
 	- scope: (string) Defines if variable is set on the bot domain or organization domain.

 - {"$store": [*variableName, value, ttl*]}:  Stores value into a variable.
 This functions returns always true.